Jamaal786/Design-and-analysis-of-gearbox/README.md

 ## 📸 Project Images

 ### Notebook Images
-The housing was modelled and designed by me.
+The housing was designed and modelled by me.
 The shafts, gears and seals were designed by my groupmates.
-However, one full shaft assembly drawing is by me.
+However, the full output shaft assembly drawing was drawn by me.
 The internal gearbox and gear layout was decided as a group, but included in this repository for overall understanding.

 <br>